SpeedRunners: Sequel

-On April 10, 2025, it was announced that a sequel developed by Fair Play Labs, titled SpeedRunners 2: King of Speed, was set to release in 2025 and 2026 for PC and consoles respectively.
+On April 10, 2025, it was announced that a sequel developed by Fair Play Labs, titled SpeedRunners 2: King of Speed, was set to release in 2026 for PC and consoles.
+While the sequel is developed by Fair Play Labs, DoubleDutch Games is involved by providing advice and feedback.
+The sequel is currently set to release with cross-play on PC, PlayStation 5, Xbox Series X|S, and Nintendo Switch on September 3, 2026.